-While these relative orientations are always maintained, the particular orientation of the electric and magnetic field vector pair (z and y Fig. 1) is a free variable - it is known as the light wave's polarization.
+While these relative orientations are always maintained, the particular orientation of the electric and magnetic field vector pair (z and y in Fig. 1) is a free variable - it is known as the light wave's polarization.

 Just as a given light wave has a particular polarization, so do people.
 It is a term often used to describe how a person or a group of people leans in terms of political views.
 Conservative tendencies are deemed 'right', while progressive ones are deemed 'left'.